Laser Marking Applications

 Laser marking technology knows no limits.
 You can use it to mark all types of materials and surfaces.
 To achieve the best results, you must first choose the ideal laser for your material.
 CO2 and fiber lasers are the most commonly used types of lasers.
-You can also modify the maximum laser power to mark at high speeds.
+You can also modify the maximum laser power for high-speed marking.

-The laser marking processes can be optimized for specific applications to deliver better results.
+To deliver better results, the different laser marking processes can be optimized for specific applications.
 The two most common processes are laser etching and laser engraving.
 Another laser marking application is laser annealing.
 It’s the only viable method for marking stainless steel.

 What Is Laser Marking Used For?

 Laser marking is an emerging technology used in an increasing number of applications.
 It’s no surprise since it’s a low-maintenance technology.
 It’s contactless, has no moving parts, and doesn’t use consumables.
 In automated applications, this means that operators aren’t needed to operate laser marking machines, and they’re rarely needed to maintain them.

 Laser marking is often used to implement traceability, quality control, and process improvement.
 By identifying each part at the beginning of a production line, barcode readers can then be used to scan identifiers at every manufacturing step.
 For traceability purposes, this makes it possible to track and trace parts from the beginning to the end of the manufacturing process.
 For quality control and process improvement, this makes it possible to store important information specific to each part in a database.
 The most common forms of part identification are data matrix codes, QR codes, and alphanumeric serial numbers.

 The main industries that need marking solutions are the automotive, primary metals (including aluminum, steel, zinc, lead, and copper), extrusion, manufacturing, and converting industries.

 How Does Laser Marking Work?